Nebraska Admission RequirementsLincoln, Nebraska

 |Admission Standards||Very High|

 How hard is it to get into Nebraska and can I get accepted?
-The school has a 64% acceptance rate ranking it #9 in Nebraska for lowest rate of acceptance.
-Last year, 9,623 out of 14,947 applicants were admitted making Nebraska a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 33 percent.
+The school has a 80% acceptance rate ranking it #14 in Nebraska for lowest rate of acceptance.
+Last year, 11,906 out of 14,956 applicants were admitted making University of Nebraska Lincoln an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 36 percent.
 University of Nebraska Lincoln typically accepts and attracts "B+" average high school students.
-Of those applicants who were admitted, 51% enrolled.
-With over half of admitted students enrolling, acceptance by University of Nebraska Lincoln is a prized outcome for many students.
+Only 40% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.